craig-m-k/huffman-coding/README.md

 *  bytes 1 - 2: bytes storing value x, the size in bytes of stored Huffman tree

-*  bytes 3 - x: Huffman tree
+*  bytes 3 - x+3: Huffman tree

-*  bytes x+1 - len(file)-1 : data
+*  bytes x+4 - len(file)-1 : data

 *  byte len(file): a single byte indicating how many bits of the previous byte should be read

 ### Associated functions:
-*  code(): Creates a dictionary for ascii-to-code or code-to-ascii.
+*  code(): Creates a dictionary for ascii-to-code

 *  string_to_tree():
-	Uses a heap to create the Huffman tree from the input file.
+	Uses a heap in heapify.py to create the Huffman tree from the input file.

 *  serialize_tree(): Creates a string representation of the Huffman tree.